The Winning Team

 They searched for a House, but not just anything would fit the bill.
 Some houses were too difficult to renovate.
 Others were too small or too big.
 Some were too far away from the hospitals or just would never fell like home.
 But then it happened.
 George Isenberg found a nurses’ dorm down the street from Children’s Hospital and DFCI’s Jimmy Fund Clinic, and it was in a real neighborhood.
 Then the work began, transforming an old Victorian filled with little cubicles into a welcoming home for families.

 Larry coordinated the efforts and he’s still amazed at the outpouring of support.
 Al Bowermaster and Jack Heneghan and the other McDonald’s Owner/Operators in the Boston area did whatever they could to make the House happen, including raising funds.
 Other people in the business community were also there, donating everything from services to furniture to kitchen appliances.
 “It was an explosion of giving,” says Larry.

-So what is it like for Larry to see the Boston Ronald McDonald House now?
+So what is it like for Larry to see the Boston Ronald McDonald House now, 25 years after its opening?
 Larry explains, “When people ask me what I’m proudest of, the Boston Ronald McDonald House is up there, second only to my children.”
-Then he adds, “The House is perfect, exactly like we envisioned it.”
+The he adds, “The House is perfect, exactly like we envisioned it.”